Taipei for Digital Nomads

 At the time I stayed here, this apartment near Zhongxiao Xinsheng MRT was the second most expensive place I'd stayed as a digital nomad, so you might think it's rather lavish.

 Nah, accommodation in Taipei is just expensive.
-It's tiny, but it does have all the essentials and I loved the location.
+It's tiny, but it does have all the essentials and I love the location.

 The number one thing I look for when choosing accommodation is that it gets a lot of daylight.
 Nothing puts me on the path to depression quicker than waking up in a dingy room, and with its big windows I thought this room would be sufficient.
 And it is, with one caveat.